-Marijuana and Creation
+1. Is Smoking Weed a Sin: Marijuana and Creation

 The authors state, “Everything God made is good for its intended purpose(s).”
-However, they qualify this point, “There is a major difference between saying there must be good purposes for marijuana and saying that all purposes of marijuana must be good.”
-I thought the authors’ point here would have been strengthen by considering the practical value of hemp.
+However, they qualify: “There is a major difference between saying there must be good purposes for marijuana and saying that all purposes of marijuana must be good.”
+I thought the authors’ point would’ve been strengthen by considering the practical value of hemp.
 They save the discussion of medical purposes of marijuana for a later chapter (see below).

+2. Is Smoking Weed a Sin?
 Marijuana and Government

+3. Is Smoking Weed a Sin?
 Marijuana and Medicine

-Medical pot might pave the way for recreational marijuana.
-With this difficulty in mind, the authors provide a very qualified answer to whether medical marijuana is permissible: “If marijuana can have medicinal properties, or can be used to create medicines, the side effects of which fall into the normal range accepted among other drugs, then the fact that it’s commonly used to get high doesn’t in itself justify keeping it from [being used for medicinal purposes].”
+Medical pot might pave the way for recreational pot.
+So the authors provide a very qualified answer about medical marijuana: “If marijuana can have medicinal properties, or can be used to create medicines, the side effects of which fall into the normal range accepted among other drugs, then the fact that it’s commonly used to get high doesn’t in itself justify keeping it from [being used for medicinal purposes].”

-- What are the overall risks of medicinal marijuana usage?
+- What are the overall risks?

 - Is it a gateway or slippery-slope drug?

-- How would medicinal marijuana be administered to particular patients facing particular circumstances?
+- How would medicinal marijuana be administered?

 - How should it be controlled?